 7. Billie’s Project Body Hair Campaign

 Their Project Body Hair video showcases women with body hair and offers them the Pink Tax Rebate.
-This is a referral program exclusive for their female audience.
+This is a referral program exclusive to their female audience.
 Overall, women empowerment is the main ingredient that created a buzz online.

 8. IHOP’s IHOb Campaign